Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 ## Before you go

+Collecting data in the field requires careful thinking beforehand, particularly if you are setting up an instrument in a remote environment that is difficult to reach to troubleshoot, move out of danger or to recover data from when the data storage is full.

 The main points to plan are the same, whether you are collecting samples, data by hand, using an instrument to gather data in an automated manner, or a mixture of all of these:

 * carefully plan how you **organise** your saved data or recording of samples so it is well thought-out;